How Long Was Jesus in the Tomb?

 "For what I received I passed on to you as of first importance: that Christ died for our sins according to the scriptures, that he was buried, that he was raised on the third day according to the scriptures, and that he appeared to Cephas, and then to the twelve" (1.Cor.15:3 KJV).

 According to Jesus and Paul, the Christ was to rise the third day.
-Therefore, a logical question to ask, is, Where is it written and where are the scriptures which state that the Christ would suffer and rise from the dead the third day?
+Therefore, logical questions to ask are where is it written and where are the scriptures which state that the Christ would suffer and rise from the dead the third day.
 One can search the entire Old Testament looking at every reference to 'three days' or 'the third day' and not find the answer in an English translation of the Bible.
 Were both Jesus and Paul mistaken in their understanding of the scriptures?